 - The center shall be a continuing resource for the Legislature, the Department of Transportation, local governments, the nation’s metropolitan regions, and the private sector in the area of urban transportation research

-The Center for Urban Transportation Research (CUTR) at the University of South Florida, established in 1988, is an internationally recognized resource for policymakers, transportation professionals, and the public.
-CUTR provides high quality, objective expertise in the form of insightful research, in-depth policy analysis, comprehensive training and education, and effective technical assistance that translates directly into benefits for CUTR’s project sponsors.
-CUTR’s faculty of 45 full-time researchers combines academic knowledge and extensive “real world” experience in developing innovative, implementable solutions for all modes of transportation.
-The multidisciplinary research faculty includes experts in economics, planning, engineering, public policy, and geography.
-CUTR receives over $8 million per year in contracts and grants to support its research, education, training and technical assistance missions.
-CUTR also is the home for the National Center for Transit Research and the National Bus Rapid Transit Institute.
+Since its inception, CUTR has become internationally recognized in transportation research, education and technology transfer/training/outreach center, with a focus on producing products and people.
+Our work supports transportation agencies, the transportation profession and community, policy makers, and the public.
+CUTR provides high quality, objective expertise in the form of insightful research, comprehensive training and education, effective technical assistance and in-depth policy analysis, that translates directly into benefits for CUTR’s project sponsors.
+CUTR’s faculty of 37 full-time researchers, and 57 students, combines academic knowledge and extensive “real world” experience in developing innovative, implementable solutions for all modes of transportation.
+The multidisciplinary research faculty includes experts in engineering, planning, computer science, economics, public policy, public health, and geography.
+CUTR logs nearly $20 million per year in expenditures through contracts and grants to support its research, education, training and technical assistance missions.